Nepal: School Expansion Project

 “Words cannot describe what this experience has meant to me and the impact it’s had on my life.
 I’ve fallen in love with Nepal, it’s people, and it’s beauty.

-Partnering with the Kavre School for the Deaf to Expand Education in Nepal
+Partnering with the Kavre School for the Deaf to Clear a Path for Education

 Mission

-This is more than a trip — it is an opportunity to champion educational equity, connect with Nepal's living mountain cultures, and experience the transformative power of service-led travel.
+This isn't a passive holiday—it is a collective movement to champion educational equity, connect deeply with Nepal's living mountain subcultures, and experience the grounding power of service-led travel.

 Background